 you’re my people.

-If the bitter water of distraction has left you more dry-mouthed and thirsty,
+If the bitter water of distraction has left you even more dry-mouthed and thirsty,

 you’re my people.

 We’re all just looking for the right soil.
 We’re looking for old soil.
 We’re looking for deep soil.
-We’re looking for the soil that our roots were meant for.
+We’re looking for the soil that our roots were always meant for.
+Soil that enriches itself without stealing energy from another.

 We’ve been told we do best in a pot, but we were meant to be grown in the wild.